csc-training/hip-programming/optimization/01-matrix_transpose/README.md

 # Matrix Transpose

-* How to improve matrix operations on AMD MI100, credits to AMD tutorials
+* How to improve matrix operations on GPU

 ## Copy